 In addition to improving Crown laundering processes, we have also installed low-flow faucet aerators and low-flow toilets throughout our facilities to further conserve water.

-Reducing, reusing and recycling are important components of Crown's sustainability commitment.
-Throughout our operations we have identified opportunities to reduce waste, reuse valuable materials, and recycle what cannot be reduced or reused.
+Crown’s commitment to sustainability includes identifying opportunities in our operations to reduce waste, reuse valuable materials and recycle what cannot be reduced or reused.

 Recycling Decommissioned Uniforms and Linens

 Crown is committed to providing only the best quality uniforms and linens, so when they no longer pass our quality control standards, or when a particular style is discontinued, we decommission the product.

 Crown’s linens and work uniforms find new life in community programs or as cleaning rags while medical uniforms and lab coats are donated to non-profit groups like the Red Cross and Doctors Without Borders.

 With help from the Sustainable Business Leader Program Crown Uniform and Linen switched to single-stream recycling.
 Single stream recycling allows us to collect all recyclables- plastics, glass, paper, cardboard, and metals all in the same bin.
 Combined with staff training on the new system, everything that can be recycled at Crown is now being recycled.
 Is this still happening even though we are no longer apart of SBLP

 Crown decided to move away from single use disposable cups and mugs to reusable ones for all staff.
 “Mug Walls” were installed in break rooms so that employees can hang their individual mugs/coffee cups for easy re-use.